effector/effector/website/client/blog/yyyy-mm-dd-Custom-i18n-solution-with-effector.md

 export const $language = createStore<string>('en');
 export const $translates = createStore<Translates>({});
-export const $localizedStore = createStoreObject({language: $language, translates: $translates});
+export const $i18n = createStoreObject({language: $language, translates: $translates});
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 Ok, we created the state for our i18n library.
 This state will store information about the current language and a set of translations.
-Now we should to provide the language switching at runtime and dynamically adding the sets of the translates.
+Now we should provide the language switching at runtime and dynamically adding the sets of the translates.

 I created two events in the file events.ts: